Velocidex/velociraptor-docs/content/blog/2023/2023-04-03-velociraptor-survey/_index.md

 see it as an alternative to EDR tools, when these are available.
 The primary use case breakdown was:

-1. Detection (e.g. alert when an anomalous event occurs) - 27% of users.
+1. Detection (e.g. alert when an anomalous event occurs) - 27% of users
 2. Collection of client events (e.g. forward process event logs to an external system) - 18% of users
 3. Remediation (e.g. quarantine or remove files automatically) - 15% of users